Atabek04/task-management/README.md

 # Task Management API

-A RESTful API for managing tasks, built with Spring Boot and PostgreSQL.
+A REST API for managing tasks, built with Spring Boot and PostgreSQL.

 ## Features